 I know it’s easy to become entangled in the gossip game.
 It is human nature to engage in stories and accentuate the troubles and weaknesses of other people.
 Everyone loves to talk and be the focus of the narrative.
 However, I want you to understand when you speak negatively by putting others down, it is to make you feel better about yourself and to be in control of the dialogue.

 When you talk about others, it helps you hide and deny the inadequacies you have in your life.
-Do your best to let me guard the words of your mouth.
+Please do your best to let me guard the words of your mouth.
 (Listen for My Voice)

 It is natural to talk and tell your side of the story when people hurt your feelings and attack your character.
-Gossip is an attractive way of putting people down and getting even so others will think negative thoughts about them.
-When they are not in your presence, you can paint any picture you wish others to believe about them.
+Gossip is an attractive way of putting people down and getting even to think negative thoughts about them.
+However, when they are not in your presence, you can paint any picture you wish others to believe about them.

 Don’t listen to gossip about someone who is not present in the conversation.
-I encourage you not to participate and destroy the character of another person by the words you speak or by giving silent consent to the damning words spoken about them in their life.
+I encourage you not to participate and destroy another person’s character by the words you speak or by giving silent consent to the damning words spoken about them in their life.
 If you cannot provide a good report about them, change the discussion and move on to another subject altogether.
 Do your best not to let any words define you or anyone else in a negative way.
 Let me guard the words of your mouth and bless your life.